TheAlgorithms/Algorithms-Explanation/en/Dynamic Programming/Kadane's Algorithm.md

 The maximum sum of the subarray ending at the current index is returned as the output.

-#### Walkthrough
+## Walkthrough

-array = [-2,1,-3,4,-1,2,1,-5,4]
+`array = [-2,1,-3,4,-1,2,1,-5,4]`

-We consider each element of array and decide whether to include it in the current subarray or start a new subarray from it.
+We consider each element of the array and decide whether to include it in the current subarray or start a new subarray from it.

-###### Calculation Formula for two variables
+### Calculation Formula for two variables

 ```
 current Sum = 0  Calculated by max(number, currentSum + number)
 largest Sum = float("-inf")  Calculated by max(currentSum, largestSum)